 Educators must complete the minimum required number of clock hours or credits in each separate certificate renewal requirement area: equity, educational leadership, government-to-government relations, and STEM.

 A teacher completes a course in culturally responsive STEM instruction and earns 15 clock hours.
-The professional learning meets the STEM requirement and is aligned to the cultural competency standards.
+The professional learning meets the STEM requirement and is aligned to the CCDEI standards.
 The learning is offered by a legislatively designated provider.

 The teacher could designate 10 hours towards meeting the STEM certificate renewal requirement and five hours towards meeting the equity certificate renewal requirement.
 The educator would need to complete additional hours in order to fully meet these certificate renewal requirements.

 The educator would not be able to use 15 hours to meet one requirement, and the same 15 hours to meet another requirement.